devicetree-org/lopper/docs/openamp-xlnx-architecture.md

 userspace policy.
 Linker metadata assigns Zephyr section groups to those logical memories and selects `_vector_table` as the entry.

+The optional `static` policy flag describes MPU ownership, not storage duration.
+It means that Zephyr's linker and architecture code create the precise MPU regions for sections placed in that memory.
+The MPU assist still emits `compatible = "zephyr,memory-region"` and `zephyr,memory-region`, so the memory remains available to the linker, but it omits the broad `zephyr,memory-attr` region.
+Use `static` for boot memories such as ATCM, BTCM, CTCM, and DDRBOOT whose vector, text, data, and BSS permissions are derived from linker boundaries.
+Do not use it for shared regions such as resource tables and trace buffers that need an explicit DT MPU override of a broad SoC mapping.

 ### MPU generation

 The MPU assist emits standard Zephyr properties: